 Gluten-free flour mix and oats will be great in this recipe too.

 30g wholewheat flour

-2 bananas (mashed with your hands)
+2 bananas (mashed with your hands or a fork)

 3 tbs sunflower seeds

 200ml sunflower oil/ light olive oil

 3 tbs maple syrup/ brown rice syrup/